ubco-db/text-to-nosql/README.md

 ```powershell
 python -m pip install -r requirements.txt
 ```

-On Windows, loading the benchmark data requires an environment capable of running the supplied shell script, such as Git Bash or Windows Subsystem for Linux (WSL).

 API credentials are not required to reproduce the evaluation of the committed predictions.
 Provider API keys are required only when generating new LLM predictions.